Ultron: Film

 Ultron appears in Next Avengers: Heroes of Tomorrow, voiced by Tom Kane.
+This version originated as a peacekeeping unit designed by Tony Stark before killing most of the Avengers and conquering Earth over the course of several decades until he is defeated by the Avengers' children and the Hulk.

 Marvel Cinematic Universe

-Ultron appears in media set in the Marvel Cinematic Universe.
-This version is the dark reflection of Tony Stark rather than Hank Pym, and was created by Stark and Bruce Banner using a decrypted code derived from the Mind Stone.
-Initially intended to act as a global defense program by analyzing and finding ways to stop possible extraterrestrial threats, Ultron instead became obsessed with bringing about the extinction of all life on Earth after concluding that humans are slowly killing the planet.
+Ultron appears in media set in the Marvel Cinematic Universe (MCU).
+This version is loosely based on the comic book counterpart since it is created by Tony Stark and Bruce Banner after using a decrypted code derived from the Mind Stone.
+Initially intended to act as a global defense program by analyzing and finding ways to stop possible extraterrestrial threats, the Mind Stone activated and infected the program.
+As a result, Ultron instead became obsessed with bringing about the extinction of all life on Earth after concluding that humans are slowly killing the planet.